• What is Copywriting?

 If they opt for “no experience” that’s exactly what they’re going to get: People who have no experience and have no ability to write copy.
 And that’s not what they’re looking for.

-So their other option is picking a time amount that seems reasonable: Say, “two years.”
+So, their other option is picking a time amount that seems reasonable: say, “two years.”
 If someone has two years of experience, they’ve learned some skills, done some writing, and maybe even improved on their skills a bit.

-What Copywriting Job Descriptions Mean by “Two Years” Experience
+What Copywriting Job Descriptions Mean by “Two Years'” Experience

-No one is actually going through and throwing away the resumes with experience that stops at 23 months.
+No one is going through and throwing away the resumes with experience that stops at 23 months.
 What matters to the hiring manager is that the applicants have SOME experience and have learned copywriting and worked to practice and improve their skills.

 It’s quality of experience that matters, not quantity.